Windows Registry Tutorial

 You can search the Registry by choosing "Find" from the Edit menu, or pressing Ctrl+F.

 It is quite easy to search the Registry for items that might apply to a particular aspect of Windows or your installed software that you want to change.
-However, it can also be time-consuming - especially if you have an older, slow computer.
-It can be misleading as well, since you may not be sure what the references you find in the Registry actually do, so be cautious.
+However, it can be misleading, since you may not be sure what the references you find in the Registry actually do, so be cautious.

 In the "Find What" field, type in what you're looking for and, in the "Look At" section, check off whether you want to search the Keys, Value Names, or Value Data, or any combination of these.
 If it finds an instance, you may want to check to see if there are any further references.
 Under the File menu, select Find Next, or just hit the F3 key.

 It is quite easy to search the Registry for items that might apply to a particular aspect of Windows or your installed software that you want to change.
-However, it can also be time-consuming - especially if you have an older, slow computer.
-It can be misleading as well, since you may not be sure what the references you find in the Registry actually do, so be cautious.
+However, it can be misleading, since you may not be sure what the references you find in the Registry actually do, so be cautious.

 In the "Find What" field, type in what you're looking for and, in the "Look At" section, check off whether you want to search the Keys, Value Names, or Value Data, or any combination of these.
 If it finds an instance, you may want to check to see if there are any further references.
 Under the File menu, select Find Next, or just hit the F3 key.